A COMPLETE GUIDE TO HAMPTON COURT PALACE, GREATER LONDON

 Thanks for reading about my trip to the wonderful Hampton Court Palace, just outside of London.
 Ever since I have watched the TV show ‘The Tudors’ I’ve been eager to visit here.
 A few years ago, I got to do just that.
 Sadly due to the awful weather during my visit, it was difficult to explore their beautiful gardens, but I’d love to head back here one day, as I’ve heard they have a huge maze, which would be fun to do!

 Like what you read today?
 Then hit the link below to subscribe to my newsletter to be notified when I post new content.

 If you’re looking at more things to do in London then check out my next blog post Things To Do In London.

-Still looking for inspiration for your trip to London?
-Then check out my recommended books, which you can purchase straight from Amazon:
+Still looking for inspiration for your next trip to Manchester?
+Then check out my other blog posts by scrolling to the bottom of this post.